 Noah Baumbach’s 2013 comedy-drama Frances Ha, follows a 27 year old directionless alternative dancer named Frances (played by the director’s wife Greta Gerwig), who is trying to figure out her life.
-We watch as Francis tries to get it together in Sacramento, Paris, Upstate New York. and of course, NYC.
+We watch as Francis tries to get it together in Sacramento, Paris, Upstate New York. and of course, New York City.

 Seeing two grown women play fighting in the park maybe odd to some people.
 However in this East Village park, it is most likely something frequent visitors have seen numerous times.
 Known for having interesting groups of people walking by it throughout the year, the park serves as one of the best places in the city to just people watch.
 Punk rockers, break-dancers, drag queens, jazz musicians, and artists are just a fraction of the people you can see on a daily basis.
 If you want to tap dance while your best friend/roommate plays a small banjo for change, you can just head to the park located on East 9th Street.